qiaw99/Remote-Sensing-Images-Classification/README.md

 > Predicted class: 0
 ```
+Since softmax function gives us the probabilities of all classes, we should choose the class that possesses the highest probiblity among all of them and return the corresponding index(class).

-3. Evaluation
+## 3. Evaluation
 The pretrained model cannot be directly used for evaluation, but rather firstly compile them:
 ```py
 from tensorflow.keras.optimizers import RMSprop